FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/managing_opmodes/managing-opmodes.rst

 **.blk** extension, but its contents are actually formatted as XML (Extensible Markup Language).
-The actual XML format in a Blocks program is beyond the scope of this document, except to say that it's not intended to be read/viewed/interpreted by any other program than FTC Blocks.
+The actual XML format in a Blocks program is beyond the scope of this document, except to say that it's not intended to be read/viewed/interpreted by any other program than Blocks.
 There is not a general program on a MAC or a PC that can view or edit the Blocks program, it must always be done through the Blocks interface within the Robot Controller App (running on a REV Control Hub or legal Android SmartPhone) - that is, to